cerner/terra-toolkit/docs/Wdio_Utility.md

 ```

 ### Testing multiple viewports.
 Sometimes its necessary to rerun the test steps in each viewport.
 Some build systems support running viewports in parallel and control the viewport via the FORM_FACTOR environment variable.
-In the open source world which uses travis and doesn't support that method, `Terra.viewports` can be used to wrap the `describe` block.
+For build systems that don't support parallelization, `Terra.viewports` can be used to wrap the `describe` block.
 Example:

 ```js
 Terra.viewports('tiny', 'small', 'large').forEach((viewport) => {